All Episodes

 I don't know if I'm going to.

-But yet, everybody in the left wing media has assumed that they know what Fitzgerald's looking at.
+But yet, everybody in the left-wing media has assumed that they know what Fitzgerald's looking at.

-They know who's guilty, and it's just a matter of time, and all of these people being called back.
+And all of these people being called back.

-And I tell you the big question to me remains, Judy Miller in the New York Times, folks.
+And I tell you, the big question to me remains, Judy Miller in the New York Times, folks.

-I have to tell you, you know, I somebody let it be known that there were earlier notes from Judy's that she didn't hand over.
+I have to tell you, you know, somebody let it be known that there were earlier notes from Judy's that she didn't hand over.

 But here it's reached the absurd.

-His guests include Mike Isakoff of Newsweek, Andrea Mitchell from NBC News, and Jim Warren of the Chicago Tribune.
+Last night on Hardball with Chris Matthews, his guests include Mike Isakoff of Newsweek, Andrea Mitchell from NBC News, and Jim Warren of the Chicago Tribune.

 Oh, it is.

-It is it's the right bite.
+It's the right bite.

-Never mind, I'm sorry.
+I'm sorry.

 What do you make of the politics of this?

-Um, because I don't think that I'm gonna have to check.
+I'm not sure that this is the right bite because I don't think that I'm going to have to check.

-It's time to take a break anyway.
+It's time to take a break.

-So let me let me brief time out here.
+So let me brief time out here.

 We'll be back.